-There is six months to go until Ban Ki-moon hosts a Climate Summit to mobilize political will and spark a race to the top in climate action.
+Ban Ki-moon will host a Climate Summit in September to mobilize political will and spark a race to the top in climate action.
 United Nations Secretary-General Ban Ki-Moon will host the Climate Summit in September 2014 as an integral part of his strategy to engage leaders and advance climate action and ambition, drawing on his global convening power and harnessing the full strength of the UN system, working in partnership with all sectors of society.
 Continue reading

 Governments, business leaders and civil society to advance action for Small Island Developing States at UN global gathering in Apia, Samoa.
 Continue reading